Royal baby names

 - Louis

-56Famous warrior or renowned in battle.
-Derived from the Germanic elements 'hlod' (famous) and 'wig' (warrior), popularized by French royalty.
+56Famous warrior.
+Derived from the Germanic elements 'hlod' (fame) and 'wig' (war), popularized throughout European royalty by French kings.

 - Reina